Meet Mahmoud and His World

 You’ll learn a lot about Mahmoud and his comrades.
 That’s because what distinguishes this novel from typical thrillers is that it takes their point of view.
 See, in my book there are no “good guys” to set things right, no wish-fulfillment fantasies like the retired-spy-who-saves-the-day scenario, just an eventful unwinding of tragic consequences that so regularly devolve from recent geopolitical realities, as seen from inside out.

-Donald Trump’s America is doing everything it can to turn away asylum seekers from majority-Muslim nations.
+Donald Trump’s America is doing everything it can to turn away asylum seekers from Muslim and now Roman Catholic nations.
 Strong feelings, agitation, and lawsuits swirl around that paranoid proposition.
 There’s a good chance you have an opinion about it.
 Whether or not your do, the issue is not going away anytime soon.

 Do you worry that giving refugees from conflict regions safe harbor could lead to terrorist incidents?
 Or that an influx of Muslims could presage impositions of Sharia law to threaten your freedoms?
 Or, perhaps you worry more about exaggerated outbursts of Islamophobia that scapegoat good people as evildoers without accomplishing anything useful for either us or them.
 Suppose you were told that all such fears are equally valid?
 How would you sort out what’s a real threat from what’s not and the odds of it happening?